peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 ## Semantics

-For now, the only scheme defined is scheme=1.
+For now, the only scheme defined is 1 (mnemonic: NOTIFY).
 It indicates that when a new CDS/CDNSKEY (or CSYNC) RRset is published, a NOTIFY(CDS) (or NOTIFY(CSYNC)) message should be sent to the address and port listed in the corresponding DSYNC record, using conventional {{!RFC1035}} DNS transport.

 Example (for the owner names of these records, see {{signaling}}):

-    IN DSYNC CDS   1 5359 cds-scanner.example.net.
+    IN DSYNC  CDS   NOTIFY 5359 cds-scanner.example.net.
-    IN DSYNC CSYNC 1 5360 csync-scanner.example.net.
+    IN DSYNC  CSYNC NOTIFY 5360 csync-scanner.example.net.

 Should a need for other mechanisms arise, other schemes may be defined to deal with such requirements using alternative logic.